Giant Atoms in a Synthetic Frequency Dimension

-As shown in Fig.~\figpanel{fig1}{a}, we consider a microring resonator which is modulated by an electro-optic modulator (EOM).
-For the finite frequency range where the group velocity dispersion can be neglected, the resonant frequencies of the ring (labeled by $m=0,\pm1,\pm2,...$) are approximately given by $\omega_{m}=\omega_{0}+m\Omega_{s}$, where $\omega_{0}$ is the central frequency of the considered range; $\Omega_{s}=2\pi v_{g}/L$ is the free spectral range, with $v_{g}$ and $L$ the group velocity at $\omega_{0}$ and the circumference of the ring, respectively.
-Due to the dynamic modulation introduced by the EOM, adjacent resonant modes are effectively coupled and thus a synthetic 1D frequency lattice is formed~\cite{synOL,synOptica,synOptRev,synPRB}.
-For weak modulations, the Hamiltonian of the synthetic lattice can be written as (see Sec.~I of \cite{SM} for more details; $\hbar=1$ throughout this Letter)
+\emph{Model}.--As shown in Fig.~\figpanel{fig1}{a}, we consider a multimode superconducting transmission line resonator that is connected at one end to a superconducting quantum interference device (SQUID)~\cite{synsc3,Wilson2021,synSAW,ParaAm1,synDelsing,ParaAm2,synShumeiko}.
+The frequencies of the resonant modes are nearly equally spaced within a specific band~\cite{synsc3}.
+By modulating the SQUID at a frequency near the free spectral range of this band, coherent couplings between adjacent resonant modes can be introduced and thus a tight-binding frequency lattice is created.
+The Hamiltonian of the frequency lattice in the interaction picture can be written as (see Sec.~I of the Supplemental Material~\cite{SM} for more details; $\hbar=1$ throughout this Letter)~\cite{synsc3,Wilson2021,synSAW}